-Due to budget constraints, the Borough cannot accept requests for tree trimming or removal of regulated trees that are dead, dying, or hazardous.
+While this process is underway, the Borough only accepts requests for tree trimming or removal of regulated trees that are dead, dying, or hazardous.
 However, property owners may choose the option of paying for tree service provided that the Tree Advisory Commission (TAC) inspects such trees and makes recommendations relative to trimming or removal plans.

 The Tree Advisory Commission is charged with reviewing procedures and policies pertaining to the maintenance and removal of regulated Borough street trees.
 All applications must include a descriptive plan for trimming or removal of trees.
 In the case of tree removal, the applicant must agree to replace the tree and be responsible for the successful establishment of the replanted tree.
 Additionally, wood removed from tree services must be disposed at the Borough’s compost site.